-An Arabic format having n digits specifies a field width of n digits

-(see the entry for 001 in the table.)
-Note the formats are the same as for the macro ".af" in NROFF and TROFF.
-The default format is format 1 (Arabic numbers in the form of line 1 of the above table.)
-This is a sequence of characters preceded by "-" and terminated by ">".
-It is appended to the label number associated with the counter and symbol.
-The default suffix is the null string.
+An Arabic format having n digits specifies a field width of n digits (see the entry for 001 in the table.)
+Note the formats are the same as for the macro suffix This is a sequence of characters preceded by "-" and terminated by ">".It is appended to the label number associated with the counter and symbol.The default suffix is the null string.